edgexfoundry/device-onvif-camera/doc/auto-discovery.md

 ```
 ## Rediscovery

-The device service is able to rediscover and update that have been discovered previously.
+The device service is able to rediscover and update devices that have been discovered previously.
 Nothing additional is needed to enable this.
 It will run whenever the discover call is sent, regardless of whether it is a manual or automated call to discover.

 ## Device Status